seantrott/seantrott.github.io/about.md

 I'm interested in:

-* how humans understand and produce language
+* how humans understand and produce language;
-* what human production and comprehension systems can tell us about language evolution
+* what human production and comprehension systems can tell us about language evolution; and
 * how to leverage insights from psycholinguistics to improve natural language understanding.